OUI 2nd Offense Massachusetts

 Even if you are able to avoid jail time, with a conviction of a second offense OUI you can expect a long period of probation, fines, and a two year license loss.
-Attorney James G. DeGiacomo will be with you step-by-step to ensure that you understand the process, and to protect your rights.
+Attorneys James G. DeGiacomo and Sergey Mikhlin will be with you step-by-step to ensure that you understand the process, and to protect your rights.

-If you are charged with a second offense OUI, one of the first things that Attorney James G. DeGiacomo will ask you about is your prior conviction.
+If you are charged with a second offense OUI, one of the first things that Attorneys James G. DeGiacomo and Sergey Mikhlin will ask you about is your prior conviction.
 Massachusetts has a life-time look back for OUI offenses, so that means even if you were convicted 20 years ago, it will still count against you.
-Depending on where and when your prior offense occurred, Attorney James G. DeGiacomo may be able to contest that it conforms with Massachusetts law or even reopen the old case and get it dismissed.
+Depending on where and when your prior offense occurred, Attorneys James G. DeGiacomo and Sergey Mikhlin may be able to contest that it conforms with Massachusetts law or even reopen the old case and get it dismissed.

 Chemical Test Refusals